Python-Markdown/markdown/docs/contributing.md

 ### Version Workflow

-Bug fixes may be merged from a pull request to the `master` branch at any time.
+Bug fixes may be merged from a pull request to the `master` branch at any time so long as all tests pass, including one or more new tests which would have failed prior to the change.

-New features and backward incompatible changes may only be merged to the `master` branch when the MAJOR and/or MINOR version is in development status.
+New features and backward incompatible changes may only be merged to the `master` branch when the MAJOR and/or MINOR version is in development status pursuant to [Semantic Versioning].

 A separate commit to the `master` branch should be made to bump up the MAJOR and/or MINOR version and set development status.
 Only then will any pull